 Lee Sock Kuan, Director

-Sock Kuan has been working with children, couples and families for over 13 years after completing her Masters in Counselling at Edith Cowan University.
-Besides counselling and psychology course, she has received specialized training in Play Therapy, Gestalt Play Therapy, Gestalt Therapy, Sandplay Therapy, art facilitation, Cognitive Behavioural Therapy, Family Therapy and Emotional-Focused Therapy.
+Lee Sock Kuan spent years working with children, adolescents and their families.
+Besides counselling and psychology, she received specialized training in Gestalt Play Therapy, Gestalt Therapy, Play Therapy, Sandplay Therapy, art facilitation and Emotional-Focused Therapy.

-As the first certified Gestalt Therapist with Children and Adolescents (West Coast Institute) in the SE Asia region, Sock Kuan is excited to further her work with children and their families on coping with stress, attachment, challenging behaviour and loss issues in the Gestalt approach.
+As the first certified Gestalt Therapist with Children and Adolescents (West Coast Institute) in the SE Asia region, Sock Kuan is excited to further her work with children and their families on coping with stress, attachment, challenging behaviours and loss issues in the Gestalt approach.
 Sock Kuan is also the approved WCI trainer and supervisor for candidates in the WCI Certification Programme.

 Dr. Alicia Pon, Consultant

 Alicia has been a child psychotherapist and social worker for over 20 years.
 Her training is in General Psychology, Child and Adolescent Mental Health, Play Therapy, Sandplay Therapy, Somatic Experiencing®, Grief Counseling and Social Work.
 Her experiences and specializations include divorce & separation, grief & loss, complex trauma, adoption & attachment, developmental stresses, and parent-child relationship.

 Alicia spent the last 16 years in Hong Kong in a private practice group as well as serving as Honorary Assistant Professor with the University of Hong Kong and Hong Kong Shue Yan University.
 She lectured and supervised undergraduate and post graduate students as well as being involved in the research on Somatic Work, Psycho-oncology, Play Therapy and End of Life in the University department.